nayuki/MamIRC/doc/connector.markdown

     --> 8 1 1449105037245 0 opened 139.62.177.78
     <-- send 8 NICK John
     <-- send 8 USER John 0 * :John Smith
+    --> 8 2 1449105037250 2 NICK John
+    --> 8 3 1449105037250 2 USER John 0 * :John Smith

 The set of commands that a Connector can accept from a Processor is documented fully in [ProcessorReaderThread.java](../java/io/nayuki/mamirc/connector/ProcessorReaderThread.java).
-For curious developers out there, it is indeed possible to converse with a MamIRC Connector using raw telnet; it is a good way to learn and debug the protocol.
+For adventurous hackers out there, it is indeed possible to converse with a MamIRC Connector using raw telnet; it is a good way to learn and debug the protocol.

 Project links